 Granted, this comes at the expense of giving Emily Blunt less to do, though she still gives a good performance.
 Honestly, none of the actors are particularly bad, and they each have their moments to shine.
 Even John Krasinski and Djimon Hounsou shine in their relatively brief appearances, though Honsou’s brief role is somewhat disappointing.
 Speaking of Krasinski, the opening sequence which takes place before the original gives a nice look at how this happened.
 While it does go on for a bit longer than expected, it doesn’t overexplain things and keeps the viewer engaged.
 Like the previous film, Krasinski’s direction is still solid, and he manages to maintain the same level of tension.
 At slightly over 90 minutes, the film goes by fairly quickly and never feels bogged down by pointless filler.
 Overall, A Quiet Place Part II is a solidly entertaining companion piece to the original.

-Buy tickets to see A Quiet Place Part II only in theaters: https://fandan.co/2RW7yc8
+Buy A Quiet Place Part II from Amazon: https://amzn.to/3AquDKa.

 Liked it?
 Take a second to support FilmNerd on Patreon!